Chart Color Schemes

 Bonbeach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 31.7%, significantly lower than the SA4 region average of 46.0%.
-Bachelor degrees are most prevalent at 21.0%, followed by postgraduate qualifications (6.7%) and graduate diplomas (4.0%).
-Vocational credentials are held by 35.5% of residents aged 15+, with advanced diplomas at 13.2% and certificates at 22.3%.
+Bachelor degrees are most common at 21.0%, followed by postgraduate qualifications (6.7%) and graduate diplomas (4.0%).
+Vocational credentials are prevalent, with 35.5% of residents aged 15+ holding them, including advanced diplomas (13.2%) and certificates (22.3%).
 Educational participation is high, with 26.4% currently enrolled in formal education.

 This includes 9.3% in primary education, 6.3% in secondary education, and 4.3% pursuing tertiary education.